 Table of Contents

-What is a K-2 Visa?
+What is the K2 Visa?

-Can a K-2 visa holder permanently live in the U.S,?
+Can a K-2 visa holder permanently live in the U.S.?

 Generally, the K-2 application process involves the same steps as the K-1 visa application process.

-Step One: Filling out the Form I-129F with the United States Citizenship and Immigration Services
+Filling out the Form I-129F with the United States Citizenship and Immigration Services

 The first step to receive this is for the U.S. citizen fiance(e) to file Form I-129F, Petition for Alien fiance(e)(e) with the children seeking this visa must be listed on the form.